silogen/kaiwo/docs/docs/aim/service.md

 1. **Explicit templateRef**: If `spec.templateRef` is specified, the controller searches for a template with that name (namespace-scoped first, then cluster-scoped).
 If the template is not found, the service enters a `Degraded` state.

-2. **Default template lookup**: If `templateRef` is omitted, the controller examines the referenced AIMImage (namespace-scoped first, then cluster-scoped) and uses its `defaultServiceTemplate` field.
-If no default template is configured, the service enters a `Degraded` state with an appropriate error message.
+2. **Automatic selection**: If `templateRef` is omitted, the controller inspects the referenced AIMImage (namespace-scoped first, then cluster-scoped) and waits for the templates that point to that image to become `Available`.
+It then filters candidates using any service overrides (metric, precision, GPU selector) and the GPUs currently present in the cluster.
+If exactly one candidate remains, that template is selected.
+If no candidates remain—or multiple viable templates remain after filtering—the service reports a failure condition explaining the issue.

 3. **Override handling**: If `spec.overrides` is specified, the controller modifies the template name by appending a hash suffix and creates a derived template.
 See [Template derivation](#template-derivation-and-overrides) below.

-The controller enforces explicit configuration: services must either reference an existing template via `spec.templateRef` or rely on a configured `defaultServiceTemplate` on the image.
-There is no automatic template creation unless `spec.overrides` is specified.
-This prevents unexpected behavior and ensures clear configuration management.
+Automatic selection allows services to omit `templateRef` while still producing deterministic results.
+Templates that remain in `NotAvailable` or `Degraded` state are excluded from consideration, ensuring the service only binds to healthy templates.

 The resolved template reference, including whether it is namespace-scoped or cluster-scoped, is recorded in `status.resolvedTemplate`.